CFG Bank Arena: 1980s–1990s

-The Arena was the home of the Major Indoor Soccer League's Baltimore Blast since their arrival in the 1980–1981 season until the league folded in 1992.
+The Arena was the home of the Major Indoor Soccer League's Baltimore Blast from their arrival in the 1980–1981 season until the league folded in 1992.
 The Blast won their only championship in the 1983–84 season which was attended by upwards of 11,200 fans.
 The Blast, regardless of incarnation, were the longest-serving tenant in the Arena's history.

 Van Halen performed at the Arena on July 22, 1980, as part of their Van Halen World Invasion Tour.
 Bon Jovi performed to a sold-out Arena crowd during their Slippery When Wet Tour on December 29, 1986.
 In 1986 and 1989, the Arena was host to popular Italian opera singer Luciano Pavarotti.
 Def Leppard performed at the Arena on October 9, 1987, during their Hysteria World Tour.

+Kiss performed at the Arena on November 27, 1984, as part of their Animalize World Tour.
+This performance is notable, because lead guitarist Mark St. John makes his live debut with the band, after being temporarily replaced by Bruce Kulick for the first two months of the tour due to contracting reactive arthritis.
+Kulick played the first five songs of the show, then St. John joined onstage to perform five songs.
+Kulick returned onstage and finished the show.
+Both St. John and Kulick bowed with the rest of the members at the end of the show.
+St. John went on to play only two full shows with the band before being permanently replaced by Kulick.

 The Arena was the home of the Major Indoor Lacrosse League (MILL) and later the National Lacrosse League (NLL) Baltimore Thunder from 1987 through 1999.
 The Thunder won the inaugural MILL championship.
 Notable players include Gary Gait, Tom Gravante (head Men's Lacrosse coach at Mount St. Mary's University) and Hugh Donovan.